behave/behave/docs/api.rst

 **before_tag(context, tag), after_tag(context, tag)**
   These run before and after a section tagged with the given name.
 They are invoked for each tag encountered in the order they're found in the feature file.
-See  `controlling things with tags`_.
+See  :ref:`controlling things with tags`.
 The tag passed in is an instance of :class:`~behave.model.Tag` and because it's a subclass of string you can do simple tests like: